Moving from Beancount 2.x to 3.x

 And that's pretty much it.
 After making the above changes to your importers and your workflow, your setup should be compatible with Beancount 3.x.
 As I mentioned earlier, the list of changes is not very big.
 And the changes themselves aren't that big either.
 However, I couldn't find a migration document that would guide me through the process, so I thought about writing a quick one up myself.

 I hope this blog post was helpful.
-If you have any questions (or noticed something in this blog post that is not correct), please feel free to reach out to me on Mastodon!
+If you have any questions (or noticed something in this blog post that is not correct), please feel free to reach out to me on Bluesky!

 (Oh and btw, if you'd like to learn more about how you can track your personal finances using Python and Beancount and don't mind sticking with Beancount 2.x for now, I wrote a book on the topic. 🙃)